 Heatmaps

-Understand how Heatmaps show clicks and scroll depth on tracked storefront pages.
+Understand how Heatmaps show clicks, frustration, and scroll depth on tracked storefront pages.

-Instead of only showing totals, this page places interaction data directly on top of a page preview so users can see where people click and how far they scroll.
+Instead of just showing totals, this page paints interaction data directly on top of a page screenshot so users can see attention, ignored areas, and friction at a glance.

 What It Does